NalinJindal7/vikorproject1.1/README.md

   3).CSV of customer review of samsung s10
   4)text processing of iphone review.csv file
   5)scraped data on three criteria
-      1)Battery performance
+      i)Battery performance
-      2)Value for money
+      ii)Value for money
-      3)Camera Quality
+      iii)Camera Quality
     6) The aboe scraped csv file contains ratings as well as reviews
     7) The code to clean data for sentiment analysis is attached.
     8) Sentiment analysis is performed.
     9) Plots based on ratings as well as subjectivity score is also available in sentiment analysis code.
+    10) VIKOR analyis based on above two attributes